gibme-npm/crypto/README.md

 **Note**: Due to the size of the resulting WASM/javascript module(s), only English mnemonic words are compiled by default.

+**Note**: If you are looking to use this package in a browser, please read the browser directions below for a lighter installation path/method and a minimal package size.

 ### Features

 * Core Structure Types